ethman/Slakh/README.md

 </style>

-The Synthesized Lakh (Slakh) Dataset is a new dataset for audio source separation that is synthesized from the [Lakh MIDI Dataset v0.1](https://colinraffel.com/projects/lmd/) [1] using professional-grade sample-based virtual instruments.
-This first release of Slakh, called **Slakh2100**, contains 2100 automatically mixed tracks and accompanying MIDI files synthesized using a professional-grade sampling engine.
-The tracks in **Slakh2100** are split into training (1500 tracks), validation (375 tracks), and test (225 tracks) subsets, totaling **145 hours** of mixtures.
+The Synthesized Lakh (Slakh) Dataset is a dataset of multi-track audio and aligned MIDI for music source separation and multi-instrument automatic transcription.
+Individual MIDI tracks are synthesized from the Lakh MIDI Dataset v0.1 using professional-grade sample-based virtual instruments, and the resulting audio is mixed together to make musical mixtures.
+This release of Slakh, called Slakh2100, contains 2100 automatically mixed tracks and accompanying, aligned MIDI files, synthesized from 187 patches categorized into 34 classes.

 Slakh is brought to you by [Mitsubishi Electric Research Lab (MERL)](http://www.merl.com/) and the [Interactive Audio Lab at Northwestern University](http://music.cs.northwestern.edu/).